-The most important thing when you want to use KPIs to measure your website traffic is to figure out what you want to measure in the first place.
-Nobody wants to measure what’s not important, so you need to make sure that you track all the right factors that can have an effective impact on your company’s goals.
+The most important thing when you want to use digital marketing KPIs to understand how to increase your website traffic is to figure out what you want to measure in the first place.
+Nobody wants to measure what’s not important, so you need to make sure that you track all the right factors that can have a positive impact on your company’s goals.

 Key Performance Indicators are associated with conversion rates.
 They register every interaction that someone has with your website and online content.
-You need to determine what behaviors to track when estimating your website traffic and online success.
+You need to determine what behaviors to track when determining how to track website traffic and online success.

-To monitor website traffic means to know who visits your website, where do visitors come from and their behaviors when they come to the website – insight into the habits and behavior of targeted users.
-This information can help you focus on doing more of what works the best for your conversion rate and allows you to cut out or fix what’s not working at all.
+Knowing how to track website traffic means knowing who visits your website, where do visitors come from, and their behaviors when they come to the website – insight into the habits and behavior of targeted users.
+This information can help you focus on doing more of what works best for your conversion rate and allows you to cut out or fix what’s not working at all.

-The most important questions that will be answered by measuring website traffic are:
+The most important questions to answer so that you understand how to track website traffic are:

-- Number of Visitors – One of the most valuable aspects of online success is the number of website visitors.
+- Number of Visitors.
+One of the most valuable aspects of online success is the number of website visitors.
 A website without traffic is like an undiscovered waterfall in the middle of the forest.
 Nobody will know that there’s such an awesome place until they discover it.
-In other words, if nobody can find your website, the design is pointless and it doesn’t matter how beautiful it is because nobody will see it.
+In other words, if nobody can find your website, it doesn’t matter how beautiful it is or how much time and effort you have dedicated to creating it because nobody will see it.

-- The Time That a Visitor Spends On Each Page – This lets you know what are your most important pages and whether the pages that you’ve optimized for conversion are having the desired results.
+- The Time That a Visitor Spends On Each Page.
+This lets you know what are your most important pages and whether the pages that you’ve optimized for conversion are generating the desired results.

-- Most Popular Viewing Time – Tells you when your website is the busiest.
+- Most Popular Viewing Time.
+This tells you when your website is the busiest.
 If there’s a pattern, you can use these moments when your website receives the most visitors to promote your products and post new content.

 Monitoring web traffic and answering the questions above will help you modify your site based on user’s behavior and the corresponding data.

-Without further ado, let’s explore the relationship of digital marketing, website traffic and the data that you’ll need to collect to fuel your website traffic.
+Without further ado, let’s explore the relationship of digital marketing, how to track website traffic and the data that you’ll need to collect to fuel your website traffic.

 1. Website Traffic Lead Ratio

-- Conversions per Site Visit – The only way to know if your website converts visitors into customers is by analyzing website metrics.
+- Conversions per Site Visit.
+The only way to know if your website converts visitors into customers is by analyzing website metrics.
 The conversion rate of your page is the percentage of people that converted on that page.
-Pages with higher conversion rates show that the page is performing well and successfully encourages the desired actions.
+Pages with higher conversion rates show that the page is performing well and a successful digital marketing strategy focuses on encouraging the desired actions.
 If you discover that certain pages have low conversion rates, you’ll want to reanalyze those pages to see how you can enhance the elements to increase conversions.

 2. Organic Search Volume

 An Organic Search Volume talks about the number of organic searches for a given keyword in a specific period of time.
-This KPI gives you more information about the effectiveness or a search term, its volume and competitiveness.
+This is another one of the best KPIs for digital marketing because it gives you more information about the effectiveness or a search term, its volume and competitiveness.

 Before you start using organic search volume to improve your SEO and digital marketing strategies, you need to find the search volume for each of your target keywords.
 One way to find the search volume for a particular keyword is to use one of Moz’s tools called Keyword Explorer.